dasvh/enchante/README.md

 * If global authentication is enabled, all endpoints inherit it
 * If an endpoint defines its own auth config, it overrides the global authentication
-* "If `auth.enabled: false` is set on an endpoint, it explicitly disables authentication for that request."
+* If `auth.enabled: false` is set on an endpoint, it explicitly disables authentication for that request

 ## Usage